National Chung-Shan Institute of Science and Technology: Modern history

 In 2021 the Taiwanese army ordered 50 drone helicopters from NCSIST for delivery by the first quarter 2022.

 In 2021 NCSIST deputy director Leng Chin-hsu told the Taiwanese Parliament that NCSIST had three previously undisclosed long range missiles in development.
 Defense minister Chiu Kuo-cheng added that work by NCSIST on such weapons had never stopped and remained a priority.

 In May 2021 the Taiwanese navy ordered a new series of shore based medium-to-long range maritime surveillance radars from NCSIST.

 In August 2021 it was announced that an extended range version of the TC-2 had been ordered by the Air Force with 250-300 ordered from NCSIST at a unit cost of NT$30 million (US$1.07 million).

 In September 2021 a delegation of Taiwanese legislators paid a visit to NCSIST after approving a NT$240 billion (US$8.63 billion) special budget for domestic weapons procurement.

 In 2022 SIPRI placed NCSIST on the list of the 100 largest arms manufactures in the world, ranking 60th with a 2022 operating income of two billion USD and a projected 2023 operating income of four billion USD.

+In June 2025 NCSIST signed a deal with drone software company Auterion to integrate Auterion's software with NCSIST drones and partner company drones.
+The deal potentially covers millions of drones.

+In July 2025 China placed NCSIST on an export control list however NCSIST is already required to avoid sourcing components from China by Taiwanese government regulations.

+At the 2025 Taipei Aerospace & Defense Technology Exhibition NCIST announced partnership deals with six foreign defense companies.
+This included jointly manufacturing missiles with Anduril Industries working on air and missile defense integration with Northrop Grumman, work with AeroVironment, Inc on autonomous systems, and joint production with Kratos Defense of a multipurpose drone.